AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/Flip/RangeCheck/tc.rst

-**DC on "if not A" where "A" involves a range check that may fail at run-time**
+**DC on "if not A" where "A" involves a range check that may fail**